 Even though dogs of any age can get this problem, the tend to me middle aged.
 Dilated cardiomyopathy also occurs in Burmese, Siamese, and Abyssinians.

 The symptoms noted are those of congestive heart failure (CHF).
 Typical symptoms include weakness, poor appetite (anorexia), cough, breathing difficulty (dyspnea), weight loss collapse (syncope) and distended abdomen (ascites).
 In some cases sudden death occurs before any symptoms.

 Some Doberman pinschers can have this disease and not show symptoms for several years.
 By then the prognosis is poor.

-The thrombus (vertical arrow) is now apparent when we open up the arteries.
+The thrombus (vertical white arrow) is apparent when the artery is opened up

 This is the way the artery is supposed to look when there is no thrombus

 The removed blood clot.
 You can see why it is called a “Saddle Thrombus”

 Abnormalities found during an exam are similar to other heart diseases and even other diseases in general.
 Auscultation of the thorax might reveal an arrhythmia and high heart rate.
 There might even be a pulse deficit if atrial arrhythmia is present. a murmur might be found in some pets with cardiomyopathy, although not every pet with a murmur has this disease.

 Cats with a saddle thrombus might have weak or non existent femoral pulses.
 They will be painful and might not be able to use the rear legs.